 - The lack of steady surfaces to grab on to in the bathroom presents a problem if a senior loses their footing or balance.

 - Both the shower and toilet present the most serious hazard for the elderly.
 Getting in and out of the shower and standing up from or sitting down on the commode can be challenging for seniors.
-This is due as much to weak muscles and poor eyesight as it is to the height of the toilet or the slippery surface of the shower floor.
+This is due as much to weak muscles and poor eyesight as it is to the height of the toilet or the slip surface of the shower floor.

 How Can I Make My Bathroom More Senior-Friendly?